 In addition to new projects, a foreign investor seeking to buy an existing enterprise in order to operate it in its current state or to buy shares of an existing enterprise is required to obtain prior approval from the EIC.
 This service used to be provided at the Ministry of Trade in the past.
 The inconsistency of the application of the investment laws by the two organs has been a challenge in the past.

-Duty to report – the new investment proclamation compels investors to provide the EIC with a quarterly report on the status of the investment project.
+Duty to report – the new investment proclamation compels investors to provide the EIC with a quarterly report on the investment project status.